SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/05-Homework.md

 On the last line, print either `dead: {row} {col}` or `won: {row} {col}`.

-Row and col are the coordinates of the cell where the player has died or the last cell he has been in before escaping the lair.
+"row" and "col" are the coordinates of the cell where the player has died or the last cell he has been in before escaping the lair.

 ## Input